sweattep/ancient_quotes/README.md

 >Beautified for people is the love of that which they desire - of women and sons, heaped-up sums of gold and silver, fine branded horses, and cattle and tilled land.

-> The best man for employment is definitely the strong and trustworthy
+>The best man for employment is definitely the strong and trustworthy

+>And test the orphans [in their abilities] until they reach marriageable age.
+Then if you perceive in them sound judgement, release their property to them.
+And do not consume it excessively and quickly, [anticipating] that they will grow up.
+And whoever, is self-sufficient should refrain; and whoever is poor - let him take according to what is acceptable.
+Then when you release their property to them, bring witnesses upon them.